troglobit/smcroute/README.md

 ### Configure & Build

-As of SMCRoute v2.2, the `libcap` library is used to gain full privilege separation using POSIX capabilities.
-At startup this library is used to drop full root privileges, retaining only `CAP_NET_ADMIN` for managing the multicast routes.
-Use `--without-libcap` to disable this feature.

-**Note:** On RHEL/CentOS 6 you must `configure --without-libcap`
+The GNU Configure & Build system use `/usr/local` as the default install prefix.
+In many cases this is useful, but this means the configuration files and cache files will also use that same prefix.
+Most users have come to expect those files in `/etc/` and `/var/run/` and configure has a few useful options that are recommended to use:

     $ ./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var
     $ make -j5
     $ sudo make install-strip

+### Privilege Separation

+As of SMCRoute v2.2 support for privilege separation using the `libcap` library was added.
+It is used to drop full root privileges at startup, retaining only `CAP_NET_ADMIN` for managing the multicast routes.

+The build system searches for the `libcap` library and header file(s).
+Bith `libcap-dev` and `pkg-config` are required.

+**Note:** Although support is automatically detected, the build system
+          will issue a warning if `libcap` is missing.
+This can be silenced with `configure --without-libcap`

 ### Integration with systemd

-For systemd integration you need to install `pkg-config`, which helps the SMCRoute build system figure out the systemd paths.
-When installed simply call `systemctl` to enable and start `smcrouted`:
+For systemd integration `libsystemd-dev` and `pkg-config` are required.
+When the unit file is installed, `systemctl` can be used to enable and start `smcrouted`:

     $ sudo systemctl enable smcroute.service
     $ sudo systemctl start smcroute.service